Roblox/creator-docs/content/en-us/luau/type-checking.md

 }
 ```

-However, you may want to `Value` to be a type based on the incoming value, this can be done with generics.
+However, you may want `Value` to be a type based on the incoming value, this can be done with generics.
 Generic types use the following basic shape:

 ```lua
 type GenericType<T> = T